All Episodes

 But to understand it, you have to understand that everything to them is about political power and the acquisition of it.

-You have to understand that this resolution, if they really, really, really meant this.
+You have to understand that this resolution, if they really, really, really meant this, if they knew they had the American people on their side, they would go ahead and defund.

-So this is a th this is playing politics with the troops, and whether the intention here is to lose it or I'm telling you it is.
+And whether the intention here is to lose it, I'm telling you it is.

 They're so invested in defeat politically, they have to get one.